cindygraffin-pro/cloud-practitionner/readme.md

 **How the web works ?**

-The client will use the network to route the packets, the data into the server, then the server will rpely to us and we will get the response.
+The client will use the network to route the packets, the data into the server, then the server will reply to us and we will get the response.
 Client and server have an IP address that allow each one to reach other.

 **What is a server composed of ?**